aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 > REMINDER: Make sure to replace *us-east-1* with your target AWS region.

-The output from the previous command should be used as the `project_name` input in the next command by replacing *rp2-cicd-pipeline-abcd1234*:
+The output from the previous command should be used as the `project_name` input in the next command (just replace *rp2-cicd-pipeline-abcd1234* with new value):

   ```sh
   aws codebuild start-build --region us-east-1 \